The general rule

 An accused person who is charged with certain serious offences or who falls into certain categories must establish that they have ‘exceptional circumstances’ to be granted bail.
 These charges and categories are set out in schedule 1 of the Bail Act.

-In Re Matemberere VSC 762 at –), the court found that an accused person who is subject to an adjourned undertaking By authority of, or in accordance with, or as directed by, some court order or legislation. section 75 of the Sentencing Act 1991 (Vic) (‘Sentencing Act’) (commonly referred to as ‘a bond’) is serving a ‘sentence’.
+In Re Matemberere VSC 762 at –), the court found that an accused person who is subject to an adjourned undertaking pursuant to section 75 of the Sentencing Act 1991 (Vic) (‘Sentencing Act’) (commonly referred to as ‘a bond’) is serving a ‘sentence’.
 This may have application in determining whether an applicant for bail is required to establish exceptional circumstances.

 Bail decision-making process for schedule 1 offences